Nebo D. Lukovich

 We must ask ourselves: what could be my hidden personal trait which corresponds to this behavior.
 We have to be absolutely open-minded and honest with ourselves.
 There is surely some pattern, probably hidden in our past, buried deeply into our subconscious, which emerges from time to time projected in our external world as the annoying and stubborn fellow in our life.

 When we find this particular trait or traits, we must not fight them.
 That would only suppress, yet strengthen them more.
 Instead, we have to reintegrate them back into our personality.
-There are many methods of doing that, and I would recommend here the website Reintegration System, which explains lucidly how to do that.
+There are many methods of doing that, and I would recommend here the Reintegration techniques.
 Of course, there are many other great sources out there, one of them being the books and teachings of my favorite spiritual author: Eckhart Tolle.

 Finally, when we reintegrate a particular subconscious pattern, the outside world will adjust to the new situation: the behavior of our little fellows will be completely transformed in such a way that we will be deeply surprised with it.